evanpurl/systeminfo/README.md

 This program pulls your complete system specs, minus gpu information.

-Create a folder inside the main Systeminfo folder called "outputs"

 run the exe file.

+The output file is placed inside the Systeminfo folder after running.